Particular/docs.particular.net/samples/entity-framework/sample.md

  1. The Receiver displays information that an order was submitted.
  1. The Sender displays information that the order was accepted.
- 1. Finally, after a couple of seconds, the Receiver displays confirmation that the timeout message has been received.
+ 1. Finally, after a couple of seconds, the Receiver displays confirmation that the order has been completed.
  1. Open SQL Server Management Studio and go to the receiver database.
-Verify that there is a row in saga state table (`dbo.OrderLifecycleSagaData`) and in the orders table (`dbo.Orders`)
+Verify that there is a row in saga state table (`dbo.OrderLifecycleSagaData`), in the orders table (`dbo.Orders`) and in the shipments table (`dbo.Shipments`).

 ## Code walk-through